 The Torque Slip Characteristic is represented by a rectangular hyperbola.
 For the immediate value of the slip, the graph changes from one form to the other.
 Thus, it passes through the point of maximum torque when R2 = sX20.
 The maximum torque developed in an induction motor is called the Pull Out Torque or the Breakdown Torque.
 This torque is a measure of the short time overloading capability of the motor.

 The torque slip characteristic curve is divided roughly into three regions.
-They are given below:
+They are as follows:

 - Low slip region